varletjs/rattail/docs/array/remove-item-by.md

 # removeItemBy

-Removes all items from an array that match a predicate function, mutating the original array, and returns the removed items as a new array.
+Removes the first occurrence of a specific item from an array that match a predicate function, mutating the original array, and returns the removed items as a new array.
+Returns `undefined` if no item was removed.

 ### Usage